Salceda History, Family Crest & Coats of Arms

 Early Notables of the Salceda family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Salceda Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Salceda Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Salceda family to the New World and Oceana
+Migration of the Salceda family

 Some of the first settlers of this family name or some of its variants were: Cristóbal Salcedo, who sailed to America in 1512; Hernando de Saucedo also sailed to America in 1512; Teresa de Salcedo sailed to New Spain in 1533.